About biking tours in Bangkok

 5. Thai-style lunch in a peaceful setting

-Next, we cycled to a local restaurant, where a family prepared a delicious Thai meal.
+We arrived at a local restaurant at the end of our Bangkok cycling tour, where a family prepared a delicious Thai meal.

 Stay protected on public WiFi